BEX-Express/BEX-API/source/includes/_webhooks.md

 ```

 ## Event Types/Payloads
-Each event will be sent using the basic payload structure and contain different properties for each type of event, they are:
+Each event will be sent using the basic payload structure and contain different properties for each type of event.

 >**Tracking Events**

 ```json
 {
     “Action”: “tracking_event”,